Video Poker: All About the Video Poker Game

 • Three of a Kind – 3 cards of the same face value; 3:1

-• Jacks or Better – 2 cards of the same value, a pair of Jacks or higher; 1:1
+• Jacks or Better – a pair of Jacks or higher; 1:1

-When players bet 5 coins, however, the payout for Royal Flush jumps to 4,000:1 – typically, it should be 1,250:1 (5×250:1).
-This is why experienced players recommend always playing video poker with the maximum number of coins.
+When players bet 5 coins, however, the payout for a Royal Flush jumps to 4,000:1 – ordinarily, it would be 1,250:1 (5 × 250:1).
+This is why seasoned players recommend always wagering the maximum number of coins.

 Video Poker Variations